 The right furniture for a small home can double as storage.
 Consider buying something like an ottoman that opens up.
 That way, you’ll have seating space in your living room, but you’ll also have a place to store blankets and cozy items for anyone who may need or want them.

-Another easy way to include storage is to get a bookshelf and fill some shelves with books and others with baskets of clutter you can’t put anywhere else.
+Another easy way to include storage is to get a bookcase from Meble Furniture, it allows you to organize and store books, magazines, display items, and baskets of clutter you can’t put anywhere else.
 It might take some creativity on your part, but you can make chic storage work in any space.

 How often have you wished you could have a designated space to fold clothes?
 If you constantly find your items all over the couches or your bed as you’re trying to fold them, you need a folding table.